kavia-common/live-qr-code-scanner-and-data-forwarder-27728-27738/qr_code_processing_backend/README.md

 - A local webcam (or virtual camera device)
 - Internet access for calling external API and webhook (default: httpbin.org)
 - For pyzbar decoder (optional): system library libzbar must be installed (e.g., Debian/Ubuntu: `sudo apt-get update && sudo apt-get install -y libzbar0`)
 - For ZXing-C++ decoder (optional): Python bindings for zxing-cpp must be installed.
-We prefer the official `zxing-cpp` package when wheels are available for your platform.
-If not available, try `zxing-cpp-python`.
-The code includes a helper `decode_zxing(image)` that safely no-ops when bindings are not present.
+Prefer `pip install zxing-cpp` (official wheels).
+If not available for your platform, try `pip install zxing-cpp-python`.
+The API will skip ZXing if bindings are missing; set `"use_zxing": false` to explicitly disable it.

 ### ZXing-C++ installation notes